 This chapter's purpose is to establish general guidelines for siting wireless communications towers and antennas.
-This chapters goals are to: (A) protect residential areas and land uses from potential adverse impacts of towers and antennas: (B) encourage the location of towers and antennas in non-residential area: (C) minimize the total number of towers and antennas throughout the Township: (D) promote the joint use of existing tower sites rather than construction of additional towers: (E) promote the location of towers and antennas in areas where the adverse impact on the Township is minimal: (F) promote the configuration of towers and antennas to minimize their adverse visual impact through careful design, siting, landscape screening, and innovative camouflaging techniques: (G) promote the public health and safety of the Township and its residents: and (I) avoid potential damage to adjacent properties from tower failure through engineering and careful siting of tower structures.
+This chapters goals are to: (A) protect residential areas and land uses from potential adverse impacts of towers and antennas: (B) encourage the location of towers and antennas in non-residential area: (C) minimize the total number of towers and antennas throughout the Township: (D) promote the joint use of existing tower sites rather than construction of additional towers: (E) promote the location of towers and antennas in areas where the adverse impact on the Township is minimal: (F) promote the configuration of towers and antennas to minimize their adverse visual impact through careful design, siting, landscape screening, and innovative camouflaging techniques: (G) promote telecommunications services to the Township which are quick, effective, and efficient: (H) protect the public health and safety of the Township and its residents: and (I) avoid potential damage to adjacent properties from tower failure through engineering and careful siting of tower structures.
 To map, existing land uses, and environmentally sensitive areas in approving sites for the location of towers and antennas.